iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 .. warning:: Ensure that the module is secured and there is no propeller attached before performing any testing.

 To test that the module is configured to spin and take throttle commands from the flight controller, open the Testing tab in Control Center and look for the *ESC Input* parameter.
-This parameter commands the module to spin in the same way that a :ref:`hobby protocol <manual_hobby>` used by a flight controller would, i.e. it sends an :ref:`IQUART throttle command <manual_throttle>`, so it is the best way to test if the module is ready to connect with the flight controller.
+This parameter commands the module to spin in the same way that a :ref:`hobby protocol <hobby_protocol>` used by a flight controller would, i.e. it sends an :ref:`IQUART throttle command <manual_throttle>`, so it is the best way to test if the module is ready to connect with the flight controller.
 So setting this to 0.5 will send the module a 50% throttle command with the configuration specified in this example.
 **Make sure the module is secured before attempting to spin it, as it may move dangerously if unsecured**.